 Journyx digitally signs the Journyx for Windows installer files for your protection.
-However, the digital signature is not checked automatically for you.
-You can manually check the signature at any time (see below.)
+The digital signature is checked when you run the installer and Windows prompts for administrative access through the UAC (User Access Control) prompt.
+You can manually check the signature at any time.
 The purpose of the signature is to detect any alteration in the setup file, whether by accident (data corruption from network issues) or by malicious behavior.